Lafayette School Corporation

-The Lafayette School Corporation administers three high schools, one intermediate school, one Jr. High School and eight elementary schools in Lafayette, Indiana.
+The Lafayette School Corporation administers three high schools, one intermediate school, one junior high school and eight elementary schools in Lafayette, Indiana.
 Its administrative offices are at 2300 Cason Street in Lafayette, Indiana.

+It covers much of, though not all of, Lafayette.

 History of the Lafayette School Corporation

 Originally known as the School City of Lafayette, the district became the Lafayette School Corporation on January 1, 1963.
 Its superintendents have included: